OlgaFlower/DateSense-Legal/UserPrivacyChoices.md

 # User Privacy Choices

-_Last updated: 2026-08-22_
+_Last updated: 2026-08-25_

-DateSense provides in-app controls that let you manage your data, what is shared, and who can open the app.
+SeeSi provides in-app controls that let you manage your data, what is shared, and who can open the app.

 ## In-app privacy controls